 Because stainless steel is a smooth surface, cleaning them is easier and more efficient.

 Plus you don’t have to worry about what happens to the stainless steel barrel if it’s left empty.
 With oak barrels, an empty period could mean starting the curing process all over again.
 Plus, cleaning oak barrels can be very labor intensive.
 There’s rinsing, draining, SO2 rinsing, citric acid rinsing, re-sulfuring and so on.

 Stainless steel barrels are neutral holders, they will allow the taste of the grape to shine through.
 Some advocates say that leads to a more fruit forward product.
 Oak barrels will impart an influence on the final outcome of the wine.
 Often that “oakiness” is accompanied by hints of vanilla, coffee or a roasted flavor.

 Oak Vs. Steel Considerations

 Efficiency and cost may not be the biggest influences for your wine-making.
 It depends on your end goal.
 If you are looking for that pure oak-infused flavor that can’t be achieved elsewhere, an oak barrel is probably the right aging choice for your winery.
-For a brighter, cleaner wine with neutral influence on your end results, stainless steel is the pure winner.
+For a brighter, cleaner wine with neutral influence on your end results, stainless steel professional wine making equipment is the pure winner.